Daugavpils: Red brick buildings

 Daugavpils is exceptionally rich in red brick buildings.
 This style was developed by many outstanding architects.
 In Daugavpils, this variety of eclecticism is most widely represented in the buildings designed by Wilhelm Neumann, an architect of German origin who was the chief architect of the city from 1878 to 1895.
 Bright examples of brick architecture are the buildings at 1/3 Saules Street and at 8 Muzeja Street.
 The shape-forming techniques typical of eclecticism that were applied in the façades of these buildings even many decades later make one appreciate and admire the striking accuracy of detail.

 Transport

 Daugavpils satiksme AS oversees the city's bus and tram networks.

 The city's railway station is the terminus of the Riga–Daugavpils Railway.
-There is a train connection to Vilnius during the weekends.